A frozen sea in flux: Understanding changing Arctic Ocean ecosystems through art and science

 Anna Lindemann

-Anna Lindemann is devoted to integrating art and science.
-Her work combines animation, music, video, and performance to explore the emerging field of evolutionary developmental biology (Evo Devo).
-Her Evo Devo Art seeks to uncover narratives within rigorous scientific research, to visualize biological processes in novel ways, to define new artistic creative processes modeled on biological processes, and to examine the human emotion and subjectivity behind scientific research.
-Professor Lindemann’s work includes the animated shorts BEETLE BLUFFS and ANT SISTERS, and the art science and animation-infused performances THEORY OF FLIGHT and THE COLONY.
-These and other works have been featured internationally at black box theaters, planetariums, galleries, digital arts conferences, concert halls, biology conferences, film festivals, classrooms from elementary schools to universities, scholarly publications, and natural history museums.
+Anna Lindemann calls herself an Evo Devo Artist.
+Her work as a composer, animator, and performer explores the field of evolutionary developmental biology (Evo Devo).
+Her work seeks to uncover narratives within rigorous scientific research, to visualize biological processes in novel ways, to define new creative processes modeled on biological processes, and to examine the human emotion and subjectivity behind scientific research.
+Her work, including the animated short “Beetle Bluffs” and the art-science performances Theory of Flight and The Colony, has been featured internationally at black box theaters, planetariums, galleries, digital arts conferences, concert halls, biology conferences, film festivals, classrooms from elementary schools to universities, scholarly publications, and natural history museums.
+Anna received an M.F.A. in Integrated Electronic Arts from Rensselaer Polytechnic Institute and a B.S. in Biology from Yale.
+She is an associate professor in the Digital Media & Design department at the University of Connecticut where she has pioneered courses integrating art and science.

 Courtney Payne